 Parents are encouraged to help out from time to time with supervision and some minor domestic duties to keep the kinder clean and healthy.
 It is also a great time to watch children playing with each other and understand what happens during a session as well as communicating with educators.

 Our Kinder Program (4 year old) runs over the whole week with each child attending 15 hours on three of the five sessions offered.
-Miss Chris delivers the funded program with assistance from Miss Tori and Miss Yuli.
+Miss Chris delivers the funded program with assistance from Miss Ellen, Miss Yuli and Miss Katrina.
 The sessions are a combination of early start (9.00am – 2.00pm) and late start (11.15am – 4.15pm) allowing the children to experience kinder life at both ends of the day.

 Again the program is play based and the children may choose where they would like to play and learn – either inside or outside.
 Educators are always supervising both areas and are available to the children to help them make decisions about their play and resource themselves for activities with equipment and suggestions.
 Each child is valued as an important individual on a very special developmental journey and educators enjoy helping every one to find their skills and strengths and what motivates them to learn.